-There are a lot of other tea factories in the area you can visit, just as nice, it’s just that Pedro is the most organized when it comes to receiving tourists.
-If you want to take picture of the women picking tea, be careful, they often ask for money and they only tell you once you took their pictures.
+There are a lot of other tea factories in the area you can visit, that are just as nice, it’s just that Pedro is the most organized when it comes to receiving tourists.
+If you want to take picture of the women picking tea, be careful, they often ask for money and they only tell you once you take their pictures.
 Some will even come to you and ask you to take a picture with them.

 Lover’s Leap Waterfall

 Just after visiting the tea factory, you can trek through the tea plantations to Lover’s Leap Waterfall.
 The fall is really high but pretty thin, there are a couple of spots where you can enter the water in between the rocks.